-Carpal tunnel syndrome is a condition brought on by increased pressure on the median nerve at the wrist.
-In effect, it is a pinched nerve at the wrist.
-Symptoms may include numbness, tingling, and pain in the arm, hand, and fingers.
+Carpal tunnel syndrome (CTS) is a condition characterized by increased pressure on the median nerve at the wrist.
+In other words, it is a pinched nerve at the wrist.
+Symptoms may include tingling, numbness, and pain in the arm, hand, and fingers.

-There is a space in the wrist called the carpal tunnel where the median nerve and nine tendons pass from the forearm into the hand.
-Carpal tunnel syndrome happens when pressure builds up from swelling in this tunnel and puts pressure on the nerve.
-When the pressure from the swelling becomes great enough to disturb the way the nerve works, numbness, tingling, and pain may be felt in the hand and fingers.
+Why is it called carpal tunnel syndrome?
+Well, there is a space in the wrist called the “carpal tunnel” where the median nerve and nine tendons extend from the forearm into the hand.
+Carpal tunnel syndrome occurs when pressure builds up from swelling in this area and puts pressure on the nerve.
+That’s where the pain comes in.
+When the nerve pressure eventually increases, you may experience anything from numbness to tingling and/or pain in the fingers and hands.

-In some cases, laboratory tests may be done if there is a suspected medical condition that is associated with CTS.
-Electrodiagnostic studies (NCV–nerve conduction velocities and EMG–electromyogram) may be done to confirm the diagnosis of carpal tunnel syndrome as well as to check for other possible nerve problems.
+In some instances, lab tests may be performed if we suspect there is a medical condition that is associated with CTS.
+Electrodiagnostic studies (NCV–nerve conduction velocities and EMG–electromyogram), which record and analyze the electrical activity in your muscles, may be done to check for other possible nerve problems.

-The symptoms of carpal tunnel syndrome may often be relieve without surgery.
+The symptoms of carpal tunnel syndrome have the possibility of improvement without surgery.
 Our wrist doctor may recommend one or more of the following remedies:

 If you are experiencing wrist pain, Dr. Arora can evaluate your condition for a thorough diagnosis.
 Braces for carpal tunnel syndrome treatment are also available right at each of the southeast Michigan offices, and they can be obtained via insurance or by cash pay.

 Make an appointment to see him in Warren or Macomb Township in Macomb County, West Bloomfield in Oakland County, or Howell in Livingston County.